ManuelDelpero/WGS/README.md

 Prefer Docker?
 Utilize our Dockerfile to build the image and run the pipeline within a Docker container.
 The built image includes all dependencies and the GRCh38 reference genome.
 The configfile can be downaloded from the repository.
 If using Docker the only paramenters to modify in the config file are the samples, computing_threads, and tertiary.

-Build and run the pipeline using Docker:
+Build and run the pipeline using Docker (example for WES):

 ```bash
 docker build -t wgs .